lostjared/acidcamGL/README.md

 This program requires a lot of RAM.
 If you wish to run with lower RAM set the size of the memory pool with -8 flag.

-Note: Video files you use with the program their resolution must be even numbered.
+Note: The resolutions of video files you use with the program must be even numbered.

+Also for Live video from a Webcam or Capture Device, the best way to save the video is to use OBS.
+It is a free program that allows you to capture data from your desktop (running Acid Cam) and stream it online or save it to a file.
+Check it out at https://obsproject.com/

 Example: